 Analysts’ consensus on Praxair

-- Citigroup has raised its target price for Praxair to $177, which implies a return potential of 9.0% over the closing price of $162.27 on June 6.
+- JPMorgan (JPM) has raised its target price for Praxair to $172 from $156, which implies a return potential of 4.8% from the closing price on January 12, 2018.

 Investors can indirectly hold Praxair by investing in the Materials Select Sector SPDR ETF (XLB), which has invested 6.7% of its portfolio in PX as of January 12, 2018.